Tiny Broadwick

-Georgia Ann "Tiny" Thompson Broadwick (April 8, 1893 in Oxford, North Carolina – 1978 in California), or Georgia Broadwick, previously known as Georgia Jacobs, and later known as Georgia Brown, was an American pioneering parachutist and the inventor of the ripcord.
+Georgia Ann "Tiny" Thompson Broadwick (April 8, 1893 in Oxford, North Carolina – August 25, 1978 in Long Beach, California), or Georgia Broadwick, previously known as Georgia Jacobs, and later known as Georgia Brown, was an American pioneering parachutist and the inventor of the ripcord.
 She was the first woman to jump from an airplane, and the first person to jump from a seaplane.

-Biography
+Early life

 Born to parents George and Emma Ross on April 8, 1893, Georgia Ann Thompson weighed only 3 pounds.
 The last of seven daughters, Georgia was given the nickname "Tiny" due to her small size, as she weighed only 85 lb and was 4 ft 8 in tall.
 At age 12, Tiny Broadwick had married and, at 13, had a daughter, Verla Jacobs (later, Poythress) (1906–1985).
 Tiny Broadwick was an abandoned mother working in a cotton mill, aged 15, when she saw Charles Broadwick's World Famous Aeronauts parachute from a hot air balloon and decided to join the travelling troupe, leaving her daughter in the care of her parents.
 She later became Broadwick's adopted daughter, to ease travel arrangements, though she has also been referenced as his wife (with her own family later unclear on the relationship).
 Although she would eventually make her jumps from airplanes, in her early career she jumped from balloons.
+Broadwick's wife, Maude, had died on November 2, 1905, performing a jump from a balloon.